Published: 10 June 2025

 The workshop focused on needle felting—a technique that bonds fibers together using specially designed barbed needles, without the need for additional binding materials.
 Although it is one of the world's oldest textile-making methods, participants approached it from an entirely new angle.

-Using digital tools and robotics, they programmed the movements of a robotic arm to precisely control how fibers were distributed throughout the material.
-This process made it possible to create structures with varying properties—softer or stiffer, denser or lighter, more opaque or more translucent.
+Using digital tools and robotics, they programmed the movements of a robotic arm to precisely control how fibers were distributed throughout the fabric.
+This process made it possible to create structures with varying properties—softer or stiffer, denser or looser, more opaque or more translucent.

 From origami to coding